HEHS NDEA Electronics Class of 1965

 Charles E. Young: Air Force, RADAR, Avionics, BSEE Degree, Engineering Development Manager, Chief of Logistics for Electronic Warfare, JT3, EG&G, GE-Aircraft Engine Division

-William P. Zitter: Marine Corps Reserve, BSEE Degree, Civilian Engineer for U.S. Air Force; M.D. - Retired Emergency Medicine Physician
+William P. Zitter: Marine Corps Reserve, BSEE Degree, Civilian Engineer for U.S. Air Force; Medical Doctor - Retired Emergency Medicine Physician

 Herald-Dispatch Article